-As of 31 March 2023, the Group's employee size breakdown was as below:
+As of 31 March 2024, the Group's employee size breakdown was as below:

-2023
+FY2024

-Total number of employees 43
+Total number of employees 44

-By Gender
+By Gender Male Female 30 14

-Male 34

-Female 9

-By Age

-Below 30 15

-30-50 19

-Above 50 9
+By Age Below 30 30-50 Above 50 18 17 9

-By Geographic Area
+By Geographic Area Hong Kong Mainland China 37 7

-Hong Kong 43

-By Employment Type
+By Employment Type Full-time Part-time 44 -

-Full-time 43

-Part-time -

-During the Reporting Period, the Group recorded a turnover rate of 35%.
+During the Reporting Period, the Group recorded a turnover rate of 64%.
 The table below shows the employee turnover rate breakdown by gender, age group and geographical region:

 Employee Turnover rate (%)

 Gender

-Male 29%
+Male 53%

-Female 56%
+Female 86%

 Age group

-Below 30 53%
+Below 30 111%

-30-50 21%
+30-50 47%

-Above 50 33%
+Above 50 0%

 Region

-Hong Kong 35%
+Hong Kong 76%

-B2.
+Mainland China 0%

+B. SOCIAL (continued)B2.
 Health and Safety

-As the core business of the Group is the installation of the fire safety system, providing a safe, effective and pleasant work environment for the employees is the Group's foremost concern.
+As the core business of the Group concerns the installation of fire safety systems, providing a safe, effective and pleasant work environment for our employees is the Group's foremost concern.
 To maintain a safe work environment, the Group has established safety policies and relevant procedures for the prevention and remediation of safety accidents in projects.
 Our occupational health and safety management system has been implemented in compliance with the requirements of ISO 45001 international standards.
 The Group follows the occupational health and safety guidelines recommended by the Labour Department of the Hong Kong SAR Government and regularly encourages the employees to attend relevant workshops or training courses.
 The Human Resources Department also takes responsibility for occupational health and safety and relevant promotions and monitoring.
-The Group strictly complies with the relevant laws and regulations in Hong Kong, which include but are not limited to the Occupational Safety and Health Ordinance.
+The Group strictly complies with the relevant laws and regulations in Hong Kong, which include, but are not limited to the Occupational Safety and Health Ordinance.
 During the Reporting Period, the Group is not aware of any material non-compliance with health and safety-related laws and regulations that would have a significant adverse impact on the Group.